 I do several commission orders a year and enjoy making deliveries of custom pieces to those who appreciate my work.
 I enjoy the creative liberty afforded me by the business Karen and I share.
 I continue to scale up the design complexity and focus on unique and challenging pieces; I build a few dozen furniture and accessory pieces a year.

-I love working with wood; recognizing its natural beauty and diversity of color, grain, character, and even its scent… I love the craft, especially the feel of hand tools making smooth, flowing shapes.
-I love my shop, the mountains, the rivers, the fish and birds – everything about our studio and work…..and the shows… I plan to keep doing this as long as I am able.
+I love working with wood; recognizing its natural beauty and diversity of color, grain, character, and even its scent… I enjoy the craft, especially the design, layout, and cutting of components from the wood slab, the feel of hand tools making smooth, flowing shapes.
+I appreciate my shop; everything about our studio and work… and the shows… I plan to keep doing this as long as I am able.